wingkwong/aws-certified-developer-associate-bible/introduction-to-serverless-computing.md

   - Each Lambda function version has a unique Amazon Resource Name (ARN).
 After you publish a version, it is immutable (that is, it can't be changed)
   - AWS Lambda maintains your latest function code in the $LATEST version.
 When you update your function code, AWS Lamda replaces the code in the $LATEST version of the Lambda function

-- Qualified / Unqalified variations
+- Qualified / Unqualified variations
   - You can refer to this function using its Amazon Resource Name (ARN).
 There are two ARNs associated with this initial version:
   - Qualified ARN - The function ARN with the version suffix.
     - arn:aws:lambda:aws-region:acct-id:function:helloworld:$LATEST